da230896/TeamAvengersKatas/3.ADRs/Event-driven architeture while creating and assigning tickets.md

 **Risks:**

- - Adding one more component (message bus) will introduce failure point and it needs to ensure availabiilty of the same.
+ - Adding one more component (message bus) will introduce failure point and needs to ensure availabiilty of the same.
- - Message duplication , message lost scenarios needs to be considered and implemented.
+ - Message duplication , message lost scenarios needs to be handled and implemented.